phiala/ecodist/README.md

 Dissimilarity-based analysis functions including ordination and Mantel test functions, intended for use with spatial and community data.

+** CHANGES in ecodist 2.1.1**

+  - added relrange to standardize matrices
+  - updated mgram, pmgram, xmgram to be compatible with nclass.Sturges when calculating default number of breaks
+  - added equiprobable option to mgram, pmgram, xmgram to calculate equal-number bins instead of default equal-width
+  - added mstdist to use a minimum spanning tree calculation to estimate distances for pairs sites with no species in common
+  - fixed distance to correctly return simple difference

 **CHANGES in ecodist 2.0.10**

-The spdep package overwrites the base behavior of dim() for dist objects, which breaks ecodist::MRM().
-A fix has been added to ecodist 2.0.10 that returns dim.dist() to its base state, as long as ecodist is loaded after spdep.
-Note that this may in turn break spdep functions.
-The maintainer of spdep plans to remove the problematic dim.dist() eventually, since ecodist is not the only package it breaaks.
+The proxy package (as of version 0.4-27), loaded by many spatial packages including spdep, overwrites the base behavior of dim() for dist objects, which breaks ecodist functions.
+A fix has been added to ecodist 2.0.10 that returns dim.dist() to its base state, as long as ecodist is loaded after all other packages.
+The maintainer plans to remove the problematic dim.dist() eventually, since ecodist is not the only package it breaks.

-Until then, if you need ecodist and spdep both, load ecodist last.
+Until then, load ecodist last.
 Since dim() is called by functions outside of ecodist, I can't simply specify ecodist::dim() in all relevant cases.

 dim(dist(matrix(1:15, ncol=3)))